Economy of Grenada: Balance of Payments

 Grenada's current account balance has remained in large deficit due to its heavy dependence on import of most consumer goods and domestic investment.
 Following an average deficit of around 44 percent of GDP from 1997 to 2000, the current account deficit has increased to over 35 percent of GDP since 2001 due to higher import demand combined with lower receipts from tourism and nutmeg exports.
 The current account deficits are financed by inflows of foreign direct investment, official grants and loans, and commercial borrowing by the private sector.
 Grenada's economy is vulnerable to external shocks considering its high dependence on tourism, exports, and imports of most of the goods that are consumed or invested domestically.
 It is also prone to other adverse shocks such as natural disasters.

 Regional Situation

 In the aftermath of Hurricanes Ivan and Emily, the priority now for Grenada is to continue the recovery process necessary to restore the infrastructure that was devastated by the hurricanes.
 The international community has disbursed significant amounts of aid, including financial help under the International Monetary Fund's emergency assistance policy for natural disasters and assistance from the World Bank and the Caribbean Development Bank.

 In the context of regional economic development, further integration into the Eastern Caribbean regional economy will help enhance Grenada's competitiveness and increase its scale of economy in production, marketing and distribution.
+The country also launched a citizenship by investment program in 2013.

+International Monetary Fund

+The nation of Grenada joined the International Monetary Fund (IMF) on August 27, 1975.
+Since then, Grenada has been under heavy review with the IMF, who have made Grenada eligible for special drawing rights.
+Special drawing rights (abbreviated SDR) are supplementary foreign exchange reserve assets defined and maintained by the IMF.
+Based on Grenada's performances, both economically and policy wise, Grenada can be eligible for more SDRs.
+In the previous years, Grenada and the IMF have been working closely to grow and sustain their economy.